nojhan/paradiseo/README.md

 2. cd build
 3. cmake ..
 4. make
-5. Take a cofee.
+5. Take a coffee.
-6. Congratulation, ParadiseEO is installed !
+6. Congratulation, ParadisEO is installed !

-Please refer to paradisEO website or INSTALL file for further information about installation types and options.
+Please refer to ParadisEO website or INSTALL file for further information about installation types and options.

 DIRECTORY STRUCTURE